StevePro7/Platformer/README.md

 if (player.bot == enemy.bot - 1) then check
 if (player.top + 1 == enemy.bot) then check
+Just realized that this did not take into consideration velY due to gravity i.e. top=0 bot=2 bot is "usually" 2x difference not 1x!

 CHECK the Y pos
 if (pBot == eBot)	then check4